dent424/clustering_project/readme.md

 Readme File for Alex Moore's Data Visualization Project

+A note on folder names - You may see the word cluster around the files.
+This is because these visualizations are the first part of a larger project involving clustering.
+These clusters are not currently implemented.

 Folders:
 Data Cleaning Tools - This folder contains tools used to clean and reformat the data in preparation for creating a D3 data visualization
 Original Data - Contains the original data which was cleaned as well as supporting documents for the data